Drashi/block-td/README.md

-# Phaser TD
+# Block TD

-A HTML5 tower defence game, made with Phaser.
+A HTML tower defence game, made using Typescript, React + Redux and Phaser.

+Game is available at this address: https://drashi.github.io/block-td